 Self-Efficacy: PD SELF is designed so that as a person with PD advances through the modules, they are gradually introduced to self-efficacy.
 Over the eight modules, they learn how to use the four modes of self-efficacy development to master their own relationship to Parkinson’s and assist others.
 The skills and behaviors learned include:

 - Realistic optimism

 - Interpreting medical news

 PD SELF is for individuals who have been diagnosed with Parkinson’s within the past three years and their care partners.
-The nine-month program, meets once a month in central Houston from 10:30 am – 1:00 pm with refreshments provided.
-Participants must be able to commit to attending at least eight of the nine sessions.
+The eight-month program, meets once a month in central Houston from 10:00 am – 1:00 pm with refreshments provided.
+Participants must be able to commit to attending at least seven of the eight sessions.
 There is no fee to attend.
 Space is limited to 35 participants and registration is required.
-Entry into this program is a multi-step process which includes an interest questionnaire, participating in an in-person or phone conversation, and is finalized by completing an online PD SELF registration form.
+Entry into this program is a multi-step process which includes an interest questionnaire, participating in an in-person or phone conversation, and is finalized by completing an online national PD SELF registration form.

 Here's what people have said about the program...

 "My husband & I have really enjoyed the PD Self course; it has been a different experience from any other HAPS seminars we have taken.
 Specifically, we have learned ways to better cope with the overall physical & emotional aspects of a degenerative disease.
 Each lesson deals in depth with a separate topic that helps people with PD, plus their care partners, take better positive control of their lives.
 Besides having a much better understanding of PD now, the course provides an opportunity to meet & become friends with other people in the same situation." - Sandy W.